“Just get through high school and your college life will be a bed of roses!” they said.

 Where to Look?
 What to Do?

-Regardless of your academic major, here are the top five avenues that you can consider while looking for job after successfully graduating:
+Regardless of your academic major, here are the top five avenues that you can consider while looking for a job after successfully graduating:

 1. University Placements